Silvio Argüello Cardenal

-Silvio Argüello Cardenal (born 2 December 1929) is a politician and attorney from Nicaragua who served as Vice President of Nicaragua from May 1963 to May 1967 and leader of Nationalist Liberal Party.
+Silvio Argüello Cardenal (2 December 1929 – 21 December 2024) the great grand son of Nicaraguan President Leonardo Arguello Barreto, is a politician and attorney fwho served as Vice President of Nicaragua from May 1963 to May 1967 and leader of Nationalist Liberal Party.
 During the presidency of René Schick, he was in charge of the Ministry of Economy, Industry and Commerce.

 From 1967 to 1972, he held a seat in the National Congress of Nicaragua and in 1974 he was part of the national constituent assembly.
 He also served as Member of National Assembly of Nicaragua.
 Argüello emigrated to Florida by 1986 and works as attorney.